FreeAndFair/Qubie/prototype/INSTALL.md

          make
          sudo make install

-  * Reboot, or manually load the new kernel module with `insmod 8812au.ko`
+  * Reboot, or manually load the new kernel module with `sudo insmod 8812au.ko`

 * If using Bluetooth Low Energy for status indications, disable the Bluetooth daemon on the Raspberry Pi: